rainerbrendle/Newwork-drops/README.md

 We have a control plane, which manages the cluster's partitions ("shards") THe control has several droplets:
 - Admin
-- Control plane journal
+- Control Plane Journal
-- Yellow pages : actual location of the shards and their purpose
+- Yellow Pages : actual location of the shards and their purpose
-- White pages: business related information to shards
+- White Pages: business related information to shards
-- Blues pages: APIs, Objects and Interface directory
+- Blues Pages: APIs, Objects and Interface directory
-- Data plane and data plane journals
+- Data Plane and Data Plane Journals
-- Stable Views
+- Stable Views: "Ledgers" and Materialized Views